-Even if you have private healthcare insurance paid for by your employer, there’s a good chance that it will at best include minimal dental care coverage (for emergency situations), so it’s worth either taking this cost on separately or seeing if you can expand your healthcare coverage.
+Even if you have private healthcare insurance paid for by your employer, there’s a good chance that it will at best include minimal dental care coverage (for emergency situations).
+Because of this, it’s worth either taking this cost on separately or seeing if you can expand your healthcare coverage.

 Again, you’re not legally obligated to take out contents insurance on your belongings, but there are several reasons why you might want to do so.
 If you have high-value belongings, are likely to spend a significant time away from your property, or are renting out rooms in your home, a contents insurance scheme could be a wise investment.

-Life insurance schemes will usually pay out a lump sum if you die, and are available either within Russia or as packages from international providers in your country of origin.
+Life insurance schemes will usually pay out a lump sum if you die.
+They are available either within Russia or as packages from international providers in your country of origin.
 In some cases, your place of work might also offer coverage.

-Some private health insurance schemes cover basic travel insurance, but in the majority of cases you’ll need to take out specialist insurance yourself.
+Some private health insurance schemes in Russia cover basic travel insurance, but in the majority of cases you’ll need to take out specialist insurance yourself.

-As with elsewhere in Europe, it’s possible to take out single, multi-trip or annual packages, and the standard of coverage and cost of cover varies significantly based on your personal circumstances and the activities you’re likely to undertake when abroad.
-If you require more information regarding travel insurance for a Russian visa, or on how to obtain a Russian visa click here.
+As with elsewhere in Europe, it’s possible to take out single, multi-trip or annual packages, and the standard of coverage.
+The cost of cover varies significantly based on your personal circumstances and the activities you’re likely to undertake when abroad.

 You can get various different types of business insurance in Russia.
 You can tailor these towards different business sizes, types and sectors.
 If you are starting a business in Russia, you might want to consider: